Aliases for B3GAT3 Gene

 GeneCards Summary for B3GAT3 Gene

 B3GAT3 (Beta-1,3-Glucuronyltransferase 3) is a Protein Coding gene.
 Diseases associated with B3GAT3 include Multiple Joint Dislocations, Short Stature, Craniofacial Dysmorphism, And Congenital Heart Defects.
-Among its related pathways are Defective B4GALT7 causes EDS, progeroid type and heparan sulfate biosynthesis.
+Among its related pathways are Metabolism and Chondroitin sulfate/dermatan sulfate metabolism.
 GO annotations related to this gene include glucuronosyltransferase activity and galactosylgalactosylxylosylprotein 3-beta-glucuronosyltransferase activity.
 An important paralog of this gene is B3GAT1.

 UniProtKB/Swiss-Prot for B3GAT3 Gene